Economy of Pakistan: Telecommunications

 After the deregulation of the telecommunications industry, the sector has experienced exponential growth.
 Pakistan Telecommunication Company Ltd (PTCL) has emerged as a successful Forbes 2000 conglomerate with over US$1 billion in sales in 2005.
 The mobile telephone market has expanded many-fold since 2003, reaching a subscriber base of 140 million users in July 2017, one of the highest mobile teledensities in the world.
 Pakistan won the prestigious Government Leadership award of GSM Association in 2006.

-In Pakistan, the following are the top mobile phone operators: